On this page you'll find our most recent inspection reports from the Independent Schools Inspectorate (ISI).

-Our latest ISI Inspection Report judged the quality of achievement and learning to be 'exceptional' across the Foundation from ages 3 to 18.
+Our 2014 inspection report judged the quality of achievement and learning to be "exceptional" across the Foundation from ages 3 to 18.
+It is available to download in full here.

-The ‘exceptional’ rating is rarely awarded and place us amongst the 5% of schools to achieve it.
-In all other areas – pastoral, academic, extra-curricular, leadership and governance – we were deemed to be ‘excellent’ the highest grade available for these areas.
+The "exceptional" rating was rarely awarded and placed us amongst the 5% of schools to achieve it.
+In all other areas – pastoral, academic, extra-curricular, leadership and governance – we were deemed to be "excellent", the highest grade available for these areas.
+Highlights from the 2014 report include:

 “From the Early Years Foundation Stage onwards, pupils of all abilities and needs are highly successful in their learning and personal development.
 The school fully meets its aim to provide a dynamic and exciting learning environment which allows pupils to excel and prepare for their place in an increasingly international world.”